ibm-cloud-docs/activity-tracker/iam_grant_team.md

 You can grant any of the following IAM service roles:
 - Standard-member: A standard-member role allows a user to monitor data through views, dashboards, screens, and alerts, and to manage resources such as dashboards, and alerts that are in scope for the group.
 - Reader: A reader role allows a user to monitor data through views, dashboards, screens, and alerts that are in scope for the group.
 - Manager: The manager role is an instance level role that grants administrative permissions.
 If you grant this role in a policy for a group, you are granting admin permissions over the instance to the users that belong to that group.
+Managers can see all log data.

 The following table shows the user roles that you can grant a user to work with the {{site.data.keyword.at_short}} service: